Overview & Basic Concepts

 Insert a component above the current selected Tile.
-The same functionnality is also provided within the insert pop up menu.
+The same functionality is also provided within the insert pop up menu.

 In most cases, ArtMatic uses the output of a single component (the first component of the last row) to create an image.
-Trees should generally be complete (i.e. have only one component–at the bottom of the tree–with an unconnected output) except for cases where an unconnected output is used for depth cueing or global shading or where the output is used by ArtMatic Voyager.
+Trees should generally be complete (i.e. have only one component at the bottom of the tree with an unconnected output) except for cases where an unconnected output is used for depth cueing or global shading or where additional outputs are used by ArtMatic Voyager.
 Because you will often find yourself needing to connect parallel branches while editing tree structures (especially if you are creating a system with several pictures or 3D objects), the complete tree tool has been provided to automatically complete incomplete trees.

 When the complete tree tool is clicked, ArtMatic will mix the branches of the tree by adding and connecting the appropriate components.
 For example, to mix two parallel RGB branches, ArtMatic will add any required pack components then mix the branches with a packed RGB mixer.
 Mixed systems that feature an RGB branch and a 1-output gradient-based branch will be mixed with the appropriate 4->3 mixing component.
 Multiple 1D branches will be mixed with a two or three to one mixer.
 In rare cases, ArtMatic may not be able to determine how to mix the system, in which case a beep will sound when the complete tree tool is pressed.
 If this happens, you will have to add some tiles yourself to complete the tree.
 If there is an RGB branch and a 2-output branch to mix, for instance, a 2D Scalar (2-in/1-out) component should be added at the end of the two output branch.